Pumpkin Cookies-A Family Favorite

 5. Fold in the chocolate chips.

-6. Grease a cookie and use a 1/8 cup cookie scoop to place the cookie dough onto the cookie sheet.
+6. Grease a cookie sheet and use a 1/8 cup cookie scoop to place the cookie dough onto the cookie sheet.
 Bake for 10-12 minutes.
 Cool on a cooling rack.
 Enjoy.

 How do I store these pumpkin cookies?